umbraco/UmbracoDocs/Extending/Property-Editors/Property-Actions/index.md

 # Property Actions

-Property Actions is a built-in feature that provides a generic place for secondary functionality for property editors.
+Property Actions are a built-in feature that provide a generic place for secondary functionality for property editor.

-Appearing as a small button next to the label of the property, that expands to show the available actions.
-Those actions are defined and implemented in the Property Editor, making it very open what a Property Action is.
+Property Actions appear as a small button next to the label of the property, which expands to show the available actions.
+They are defined and implemented in the Property Editor, making it very open as to what a Property Action is.

 ![Example of Property Action on Nested Content Property Editor](example-of-property-actions.jpg)